-All importers of special diet foods from third countries that are not mentioned in a specific law or regulation are obliged to contact the Ministry of Health and to provide the labeling in Czech language before the product is first introduced to the market.
-If this product has been introduced elsewhere in the EU before, then the approving foreign office must be mentioned as well.
-The Ministry may request an expertise confirmation on this product.
-The Ministry also has the right to ban any product from the market that does not meet the regulating requirements.
+Importers of all special diet foods from third countries that are not mentioned in a specific law or regulation are obliged to contact the Ministry of Health and to provide the labeling in Czech language before the product can be introduced on the market.
+If the product has been introduced elsewhere in the EU previously, then the approving EU member state office must be mentioned as well.
+The Ministry may request expert review and confirmation on the efficacy and safeness of the product.
+The Ministry also retains the right to ban any product from the market that does not meet regulatory requirements.
 Food products must be protected from damage and depreciation whilst being transported and only appropriate transportation should be used.